Back Office Team

 Chief Executive Officer

 Andrea Girlanda joined auticon in 2019 to oversee business development.
 He has extensive experience in IT solution sales, working for global technology and media companies specialising in advertising, business process automation, collaborative product development and systems integration.
-His core strength and passion is building long term, trust based client relationships and is delighted to be able to put his skills towards helping auticon consultants fulfil their true career potential.
+His core strength and passion is building long-term, trust-based client relationships and is delighted to be able to put his skills towards helping auticon consultants fulfill their true career potential.

 Patrick Cooper joined auticon in 2018, and is responsible for managing the consultant team and developing the relationships with our strategic accounts.
 Before joining auticon he most recently worked for a large national charity, and brings with him experience from a technology career that has spanned the private, public, and social sectors.
 He studied actuarial science and computer science in Toronto, and has an MBA from London Business School.
 He’s enjoying the opportunity to apply his enthusiasm for technology and a passion for data to the benefit of auticon and its clients.